this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - pressure_units
      - pressure units (String)

 This function is for the calculation of the flow rate to optimise the hydraulic horse power, and the flow rate to optimise the pressure loss.
 It takes in seventeen value inputs(Integers or Floats) and six units inputs(Strings).
 To see the range of drill string length and diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of plastic viscosity units that can be input into the function see the Viscosity units section under Fluids Conversions.
-To see the range ofyield point units that can be input into the function see the Fluid Yield Point units section under Fluids Conversions.
+To see the range of yield point units that can be input into the function see the Fluid Yield Point units section under Fluids Conversions.
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 The function returns a dictionary containing two subdictionaries.
 The subdictionaries, 'max_hydraulic_horsepower'; 'pressure_loss', each contain the the flow rate, to optimise pressure loss or hydraulic horsepower, with different flow rate units.
 To see the range of flow rate units that can be returned, see the example code below or review the Flow Rate units section of Drilling Conversions.

 .. code:: python